abouju/marmotta/README.md

 An official images is [available from Docker Hub](https://hub.docker.com/r/apache/marmotta/) as an automated build, so you just need to pull it from there to replace the second step above:
+(it's an older version)
     docker pull apache/marmotta

+An unofficial images is [available from Docker Hub](https://hub.docker.com/r/abouj/marmotta/) as an automated build, so you just need to pull it from there to replace the second step above:

+    docker pull abouj/marmotta

+(marmotta snapshot, java 17, tomcat 9)

 ## Building with a Clean Repository

 Sometimes it is useful to check if the build runs properly on a clean local